Ultimate Road Trip Guide: Perth to Darwin

 From Western Australia to Northern Territory

-Before I share our itinerary I would like to mention that we rented our 4WD from WA Experts, a rental company just outside of Perth.
-The service was great.
+Before I start the ultimate road trip guide from Perth to Darwin, I would like to mention that we rented our 4WD from WA Experts.
+A rental company just outside of Perth.
+An easy booking with great service.
 Even before we arrived, Iwan (the owner) shared great tips about Perth like good places to eat and things to see.
 He even picked us up with his car from our AirBnb in Perth and drove us back to his place, where he gave us an extensive instruction on how to use everything the car had to offer.
 Iwan sold his company a few years ago and I can’t vouch for the current owners level of service.
 But be sure to check out their website, because the cars themselves are great.

 You start your trip in Perth.
 A nice town with great food and a tropical climate.
 Stay here for one or two days.
 After this short city trip you take off in your 4WD, with a rooftop tent, a fully loaded freezer and/or cooler and a great mood, because this is when the magic starts.
 If you have more time be sure to check out the former prison in Fremantle to learn more about the time when Great Britain set foot in Australia.